DannyFirmin/java-exercises-comp1110/src/comp1110/lab4/README.md

 ## Git groupwork

 This is a simple exercise that explores most of the git skills that you are expected to use in COMP1110.
-This exercise was demonstrated in a [howto video](https://cs.anu.edu.au/courses/comp1110/howto/gitexercise.mp4).
+This exercise was demonstrated in a [howto video](https://cs.anu.edu.au/courses/comp1110/help/mp4/gitexercise.mp4).
 If you have not seen the video, I strongly recommend you watch it.
 If you get yourself into trouble doing this exercise, you may find it helpful to look at the video again.
-In the [video](https://cs.anu.edu.au/courses/comp1110/howto/gitexercise.mp4) I performed the role of all three characters
-(Alice, Bob and Cindy).
+In the video, I perform the role of all three characters (Alice, Bob and Cindy).
 You should do this exercise in the lab with your group members.
 If there are only two people in the group, you should be able to adapt the exercise by delegating Cindy's activities to Alice (so you just have Alice